nsuke/protobuf-qml/README.md

 }
 ```

+The complete code is available under [examples/WebSockets](examples/WebSockets) directory.

+### Future examples

+In the future, it might become possible to send ArrayBuffer using XMLHttpRequest too.

+I've submitted a patch for [XMLHttpRequest](https://codereview.qt-project.org/#/c/143732/) to Qt project which enables following usage.

 ### Send and receive serialized message with XMLHttpRequest

 ``` javascript
 // Inside function or handler